ValeP314/pp5-tangled-treasure/README.md

 * Opening an item:
   *
 * Profile page:
-  * The Profiles app was created and the webpage loaded fine when accessing from the url in earlt stages of development.
+  * The Profiles app was created and the webpage loaded fine when accessing from the url in early stages of development.
-  *
+  * The profile page was updated to reflect the username, and it worked fine.
 * When signing in as a regular user:
   *
 * When signing in as an Admin: